BMW M550i 2021 review – the M Performance 5-series has arrived to rival S6 and E53

 Power is sent to four wheels via BMW’s xDrive system, and while there’s a sport mode for the already rear-biased torque split, the front driveshafts aren’t able to be called off entirely as in the M5.
 The transmission itself is the usual eight-speed auto from ZF, and there’s an M Sport torque-vectoring limited slip differential on the rear axle to help portion all that grunt under load.
 For an ostensibly ‘warm’ 5 Series the 0-62mph time is a faintly ridiculous 3.8sec.

-While the M550i’s powertrain is well endowed, the chassis is relatively straightforward.
-The front suspension, like all 5-series’, is a double-wishbone design while the rear works is a multi-link setup.
+While the M550i’s powertrain is well endowed, the chassis as standard is relatively straightforward.
+The front suspension, like all 5-series’, is a double-wishbone design while the rear is a multi-link setup.
 There are adaptive dampers fitted as standard, but no sign of any air-suspension or clever interconnected dampers.
-There’s also no active-anti-roll mitigation systems, no rear-wheel steering system or even mild-hybrid interference in the powertrain or chassis.
+There is an optional M Dynamic Suspension Package which bundles an active-anti-roll mitigation systems and rear-wheel steering system, but we're yet to see if they add to the package.

 From a features standpoint though there’s plenty of toys to keep even the most technologically savvy buyer interested, with a new infotainment screen running BMW’s latest software package and all the latest safety and driver assistance tech.
 Expand onto the options list and an excellent Bowers and Wilkins stereo, 3D parking cameras and a large head up display unit are available.
 The display itself is so large that it’s able to project not just speed, but a huge map view onto the windscreen that rather than helps just hinders visibility, especially when the map is always visible on BMW’s new-gen (but no better) digital dial pack.